hexagon6/yalec/README.md

 rm $TMPFILE
 ```

+__Note: You need to keep the key-file written private, as this is your private key.
+If you key gets compromised, create a new one instantly as your encryption is insecure from that point of time.
+If you already have requested a certificate for the key, revoke it.__

 If you execute the bunch of commands outputed by yalec, you should have a new
 server.key file and a server.csr file that allows creating a proper csr.

-You can always reuse the CSR created for certificate renewal.
+You can always reuse the CSR created for certificate renewal but it might be
+wise to create a new private key and a new CSR from time to time.

+__Note: If you have the guts, you can pipe this directly into bash.
+If you try this, please check first, if command outputs sane commands.__

 ### Retrieving your certificate ###